-through ARPA, which will be used for supportive services and tenant based rental assistance for qualified populations.
+Additional HOME funding in the amount of \$1,881,648 was provided through ARPA, which will be used for supportive services and tenant based rental assistance for qualified populations.
 These populations include the homeless, those at risk of becoming homeless though housing instability, and persons fleeing domestic violence.
-The city has also assigned \$5.5 million of Treasury ARPA dollars to affordable housing activities.
-In 2023, funding will address lead-based paint remediation, homeowner rehabilitation, and the development of new affordable units.
+The city has also assigned \$3.5 million of Treasury ARPA dollars to affordable housing activities over the next two years.

-The city also received a grant from the Office of Lead Hazard Control and Healthy Homes to assist with lead-based paint remediation in owner and renter-occupied single-family housing.
-A total of \$1,994,122 was provided in 2018, which will continue to be spent through the current contract agreement date of November 2023.
-An additional grant was approved in December of 2022 for \$3,971,441 to remediate lead based paint and an additional \$696,000 Healthy Homes supplement for radon remediation.
+The city received a grant from the Office of Lead Hazard Control and Healthy Homes to assist with lead-based paint remediation in owner and renter-occupied single-family housing.
+A total of \$3,971,441 was approved in December of 2022 to remediate lead based paint and an additional \$696,000 Healthy Homes supplement for air quality remediation.
 This is a four-year grant that is expected to run through 2026.

 The city will also leverage its general fund dollars with CDBG funds for public infrastructure projects in the CDBG-eligible neighborhoods, as well as supporting crime awareness, youth programming, and code enforcement.
-Subrecipients of the city will leverage funding they receive through the state, as well as other private funding to expand their scope of assistance.
+Subrecipients of the city are required to provide a 25 percent match on all awards and will leverage funding they receive through the state, as well as other private funding to expand their scope of assistance.
 Finally, many of the multi-unit affordable housing projects further leverage dollars through low-income housing tax credits administered by the state and payment in lieu of taxes through the city.

 Many of the sources of leveraged dollars noted above can also be utilized as required match funding for the federal resources.
 Match requirements for the HOME program are often achieved through the donation of property, labor and materials, as well as payments in lieu of taxes for affordable housing developments in the city.
-Acceptable sources of HOME match dollars are: